-What staging is
+What is staging?

 When someone is diagnosed with cancer, doctors usually carry out a number of tests to find out:

 Different cancer types have slightly different staging systems.
 So the stages used for bowel cancer are different from the stages used for breast cancer, for example.

 For most types of cancer there are 4 number stages, from 1 to 4.
 Stage 1 is a small, localised tumour (early cancer).
-Cancer that has spread to another part of the body is a stage 4 cancer (advanced cancer).
+Cancer that has spread to another part of the body is stage 4 cancer (advanced cancer).